Open Source IoT platform, avoiding pitfalls

 OpenRemote targets professional IoT applications in energy, city, and maintenance applications for which it has some very credible active applications with MNC and governments.
-It is completely open source in the vein of JBoss, so no features behind a paid service only.
+It is completely open source in the vein of JBoss and RedHat, so no features behind a paid service only.
 It has an active and growing community of contributors and users and is also backed up by a US and European commercial service entities.

 Thinger was developed as a complete and friendly solution for small users, with a few platform integrations.
 However, with the central server offered only as a commercial service, it is no longer completely open source.

 Thingsboard has gained significant traction and is backed by investors.
 It managed to develop an extensive library of visualization widgets, and has recently introduced a horizontally scaling solution.
 Like Thinger it’s pushing towards moving advanced features from opensource into a paying commercial model.
 This IoT platform is mostly popular with smaller companies.